almeswe/almc/README.md

 ![status](https://www.repostatus.org/badges/latest/active.svg)

 ### About
-   x86-64 compiler written on C from scratch as hobby project (without flex, bison etc.)                            <br />
+   x86-64 compiler written on C from scratch as hobby project (without flex, bison and other tools)                 <br />
    Targets Linux platform only, uses GNU toolchain to compile itself, and for compiling programs on this language.  <br />
    There are not user-friendly interface yet, this project mostly serves as educational purpose.     				<br />